Referred Pain from the lumbar spine?

 Advise Ice and cold therapy to reduce inflammation.

-What People Said About sciatica natural back pain treatment
+What People Said About sciatic pain natural treatment

 What are the similar or related injuries and conditions?